rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 Secondly, once we disconnect the consumer the queue should be automatically deleted.
-To do this with the spring-amqp client, we defined _AnonymousQueue_s. and created non-durable, exclusive, autodelete queue with a generated name:
+To do this with the spring-amqp client, we defined and _AnonymousQueue_, which creates a non-durable, exclusive, autodelete queue with a generated name:

 <pre class="sourcecode java">
 @Bean